We

 density due to calcifications in the

-posterior elements and give us a true bone
+posterior elements and give us a bone

 density measurement of these vertebra